 In April 2022, the US Food and Drug Administration ("FDA") approved VIVJOATM (oteseconazole) for the treatment of RVVC in females with a history of RVVC and who are not of reproductive potential.
-Additional work is being performed by Mycovia with the aim of gaining regulatory approval to extend the targeted patient population.
+Additional work is being performed by Mycovia with the aim of gaining regulatory approval to extend the targeted patient population for VIVJOATM.
+The outcome of Mycovia's efforts to extend the targeted patient population could materially impact on the Company's fair value estimate of its interest in Viamet.